BREZOED/NewYorkCoinNode/README.md

 ## Why run a Supernode?

-A supernode is just a computer which runs the Litecoin Core client 24/7.
+A supernode is just a computer which runs the NewYorkCoin Core client 24/7.
 It allows for long term storage of transactions (through the blockchain).
-This is done by: syncing the relevant block (group of transactions) with other Litecoin Clients which may not used all day.
+This is done by: syncing the relevant block (group of transactions) with other NewYorkCoin Clients which may not used all day.
 If you are familiar with Bitcoin, then a supernode is the equivalent of a Bitcoin full node.
 This list include many of the uses of a supernode:-

 - the network rely’s on Supernodes by helping it accept transactions and blocks from other nodes
 - relaying (sending) this information to other nodes